• Skip to Content

 5. select and use effective instructional communicative behaviors across a variety of teaching and training situations

-6. develop their writing, analytical, and research skills needed for success as a professional in the field of Communication Studies
+6. develop writing, analytical, and research skills needed for success as a professional in the field of Communication Studies

 7. commit to the profession through activity in professional associations and service to the department, university, and community